Filter by Category:

 Regardless of whether students have to make a prediction, analyze a character trait, determine the main idea, or identify the theme–they will arrive at the answer by executing the exact same reader process every time.
 They will make an inference by combining relevant textual details with their own background knowledge using Roz Linder’s silhouette organizer from her book Chart Sense.

 To reinforce that all reader thoughts are inferences, the 5-step process and coordinating silhouette organizer should be used as the starting point for every new comprehension skill you plan to teach this year.
-(Learn how to draw the Silhouette Head on chart paper.
-Or, show your Reading Voice and Thinking Voice thoughts on the Smekens oversized 32” x 27” poster.)
+(Draw the Silhouette Head on chart paper, or show your Reading Voice and Thinking Voice thoughts on the Smekens oversized 32” x 27” poster.)

 Day 1 of the mini-lesson series